Would you want to eat meat coming from this CAFO? |

 Remember this post on Dr. Weston A. Price?
 His studies showed that in traditional cultures the animal held an important place.
 Meat was a large portion of the diet in many of these cultures.
 The whole animal was used: the bones for stock, the lard, suet, or tallow for cooking or preserving foods, and the organ meats were prized above all, set aside for children, pregnant women, and those trying to conceive.
 These meats, of course, came from animals on pasture, who fed on lush grasses, consumed the occasional insect, and grazed under the sun with plenty of room to roam.

 These conditions create optimal levels of vitamins and minerals in the animal.
 Conjugated linoleic acid (CLA) is a nutrient found in abundance in pastured meats.
 It protects us against cancer, reduces body fat, unclogs clogged arteries, and delays the onset of diabetes (source).
 Grass-fed animals produce meat that contains a much better balance of omega-6 to omega-3 fatty acids than conventional meat.
 We learned about the side effects of an unbalanced omega ratio in our last post.
 Meat from CAFOs has a ratio around 21:1, whereas grass fed meat is usually 3:1, and can be closer to 1:1!
 Remember the vitamin E supplementation that occurs in CAFO meats?
-Well, grass-fed cows produce meats that contain 3 to 4 times the amount of vitamin E without the need for supplementation (source)
+Well, grass-fed cows produce meats that contain 3 to 4 times the amount of vitamin E without the need for supplementation (source).

 So, what are you waiting for?
 Make the switch over to grass-fed meats today.
 Follow the guide below to buying the best meats for your family.